If you are the one claiming tax benefit on interest payment on home loans, this is something for your attention.

 Wondering, how does it relate to interest on home loan?

-Be it a self-occupied property or unoccupied or let out property, you can claim deduction for interest payment on home loan under Section 24(b).
+Be it a self-occupied property or unoccupied or let out property, you can claim deduction for interest payment on home loan with the help of lawyers for immigration since it comes under Section 24(b).

 Here is an example to let you understand how your computation of income looks like: